Home> Bar Rules >Florida

 Under one of the new rules, Florida Bar Rule 4-7.14(a)(4), an attorney who had earned board certification from an organization recognized by the American Bar Association ("ABA") but not accredited in Florida can now disclose that designation in advertisements.
 The ad must contain a disclaimer that the attorney is "Not Certified as a Specialist by The Florida Bar."

-The national organizations with board or specialty certification programs that are recognized by the ABA, but not certified by the Florida Bar include:
+The national organizations with board or specialty certification programs that are recognized by the ABA but not certified by the Florida Bar include:

-Attorneys who are board-certified in those five (5) organizations now have the right to communicate that fact to the public in attorney advertisements.
+Board-certified attorneys in those five (5) organizations now have the right to communicate that fact to the public in attorney advertisements.

 What must be included in the advertisement?

-The Florida Bar rules for attorney advertising require some types of content to be included in the ad in a prominent way including:
+The Florida Bar rules for attorney advertising require some types of content to be included in the ad in a prominent way, including:

 • Rule 4-7.12(a)(1) – the name of the lawyer or law firm - all forms of lawyer advertising, including advertisements that are exempt from the filing requirement, must include the name of at least one lawyer, law firm, or qualifying provider (lawyer referral service, matching service, group or pooled advertising program, directory, or tips or leads generator) responsible for the advertising content.
 The name must be reasonably prominent in the advertisement.